HannaBerggren/tic-tac-toe/README.md

 - Enter your app name in the first field, the names must be unique so check that then name you have chosen is available on Heroku, then select your region.
 - Click on **Create App**.
 - Once the app is created you will see the Overview panel of the application.
 Now move to the **Settings** tab.
-- Once you are in the **Settings** tab scroll down till you find **Config Vars**.
+- Once you are in scroll down till you find **Config Vars**.
 - Press the button **Reveal Config Vars** and for 'KEY' field, type in 'PORT' and for the value field type in '8000'.
 Then press the **Add** button.
 - Scroll down to **Buildpacks**.
 Click the button **Add buildpack** and select 'python'.
 Do the same step and add 'node.js'.
-**PYTHON must be on top of the buildpacks.
-If in your case NODE.JS is first, click and drag PYTHON to the top and save.**
+**Python must be on top of the buildpacks.
+If in your case NODE.JS is first, click and drag Python to the top and save.**
 - Return back to the **Deploy** tab.
 From the deployment method, select 'Github' as the deployment.
 - You will be asked to connect your github account.
 Confirm and proceed.
 - Search for your repository name and connect.